Schemes to support employment

 Returning to full-time or part-time education

-You can read about the range of schemes and supports available for people on social welfare going back to full-time or part-time education.
+Various schemes and supports are available for people on social welfare who want to return to full-time or part-time education.

-Other schemes to help people into employment include:
+There are several other schemes to help people gain employment including:

 Part-time Job Incentive

-The Part-time Job Incentive (PTJI) scheme is for people who have been getting Jobseeker’s Allowance for 15 months or more.
+The Part-time Job Incentive (PTJI) Scheme is for people getting Jobseeker’s Allowance for 15 months or more.
 It allows them to take up part-time work and get a Part-time Job Allowance instead of the Jobseeker’s Allowance.

 JobsPlus

-JobsPlus is an employer incentive which encourages and rewards employers who employ jobseekers on the Live Register.
-This incentive replaces Revenue Job Assist.
-Eligible employers who recruit full-time employees on or after 1 July 2013 may apply for the incentive.
+JobsPlus is an employer incentive encouraging and rewarding employers who employ jobseekers on the Live Register.

 Community Services Programme

-The Community Services Programme funds community services and community businesses to provide essential services and businesses to their communities which will provide employment to unemployed people and people with disabilities.
-The Community Services Programme evolved from the Social Economy Programme and provides funding approximately 400 groups.
+The Community Services Programme supports community businesses to provide essential local services and create employment opportunities for unemployed people and people with disabilities.

 Rural Social Scheme